GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 ### Genesys Cloud account

-* A Genesys Cloud 2 license.
-For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the pricing article").
+* A Genesys Cloud CX 2 license.
+For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing article").
 * The Master Admin role in Genesys Cloud.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.

 ## Configure Genesys Cloud